-About a month ago, an old man with smoker’s lungs was helped out of his house and into a taxicab by a real-estate agent.
+About a month ago, an old man with smoker’s lungs was assisted out of his house and into a taxicab by a real-estate agent.
 Ten years before this happened, the old man, who was seventy at the time, woke up next to his dead wife.
 His first thought was about her cheek and how it felt like refrigerated chicken.
 His next thought was about the chicken breasts inside the refrigerator and how they were never going to be cooked.
 He loved his wife’s chicken.
 He loved his wife too.

 Nick had a tough time selling the house because it was coated in thirty-years of cigarette tar.
 The counter tops, the windows, the bathroom tiles; anything originally white had been turned the colour of flypaper.
-When he grabbed the doorknob on the door to the bedroom it clung to his palm, which made Nick think of the old man’s wife, and how she died.
+When he grabbed the doorknob on the door to the bedroom it clung to his palm, which made him think of the old man’s wife, and how she died.

-After two weeks of work the house was relisted for fifty thousand more than what my mom had paid for it.
+After two weeks of work, the house was relisted for fifty thousand more than what my mom had paid for it.